-Figure 15: Trends in Cumulative Debt at Graduation Among California Residents by Parent Income and Among All Students, 2017 Constant Dollars
+Figure 15: Trends in Cumulative Debt at Graduation Among California Residents by Parent Income and Among All Students, 2020 Constant Dollars

-\\ Website reference (accessed January 28, 2019): http://ticas.org/posd/home.
+4 Website reference (accessed January 15, 2021): https://ticas.org/our-work/student-debt/.

 Appendix: Detailed Expenditures

 Pursuant to Section 66028.6 of the Education Code, the University of California is required to provide annually to the Legislature information on the expenditures of student fee revenues.
 The use of student fee revenue is reported, in the Detailed Expenditures by Program section of the Governor's Budget's, for past, current, and budget years.
 The table below lists the information presented in the Governor's Budget, by the representative expenditure categories.
 The report is to be submitted on or before February 1 each year, beginning with the 2012-13 academic year.